MGC Challenge

 Greenhouse Gas (GHG) Emissions

-1. Develop a municipal operations GHG inventory.
+1. Develop a municipal/county operations GHG inventory.

-2. Develop a community wide GHG inventory and set GHG reduction goal.
+2. Develop a community-wide GHG inventory and set GHG reduction goal.

 3. Set goal for GHG neutrality by 2030 or earlier in all municipal operations.